haruki-sugarsun/hacky-helper-crx/DEVPLANS.md

 * Suggest reorganization of the tabs, or possible migration destination.

 ## Update the LLM prompts
 - to focus more on categorization, topic detection.
+We would like to improve the prompts
+- Ability to choose language from English or Japanese.

 # Fullfilled Dev Plans